 Opt for a mineral-based sunscreen.
 These are ones that contain zinc or titanium.
 Rather than those with chemical filters that have the potential to increase the sensitivity of your skin.

-Lifestyle changes that will help
+Lifestyle changes that will help to calm sensitive skin

 As well as adopting a regular skincare routine, there are small lifestyle changes that you can make which will make a huge difference to the comfort and condition of your skin.